Can HMRC hold Directors Liable for Oustanding Tax?

 Section 121C(9) describes an “officer” of a company as “any director, manager, secretary or other similar officer of the body corporate, or any person purporting to act as such; and in a case, when its members manage the affairs of the body corporate, any member of the body corporate exercising functions of management concerning it or purporting to do so”._

-On occasions, limited companies are managed by individuals who have not formally been designated as directors of a limited company and registered at companies’ houses.
+Sometimes, limited companies are managed by individuals who have not been formally designated directors of a limited company and registered at companies’ houses.
 Various reasons exist for this.
 However, a PLN may be issued if it can be proved the person involved remained:

 - Remains someone can issue directions directors of the company rely upon to execute.

-A shadow director remains an individual, not an appointed named director of the company; however, directs or carries out the company’s control.
+A shadow director remains an individual, not an appointed named director of the company.
+However, it directs or carries out the company’s control.
 A shadow director is described in section 251 of the Insolvency Act 1986 as “a person by whose directions or instructions the directors of the company are accustomed to act (but so that a person is not deemed a shadow director by reason only that the directors act on advice given by him in a professional capacity).”

 For further reading on what company directors may be held liable for, please view ‘directors liabilities‘.